 In addition to audit requests, the courts at CCW will consider requests on behalf of respondents regarding credit against arrears for custodial time and credit for direct payments to the obligee parent.
 If a minor child lived with the noncustodial parent for a time, or if the noncustodial parent made payments directly to the custodial parent, the noncustodial parent may receive credit against child support arrears.

 Recently, the CSSD initiated two programs to assist in adjusting current child support and child support arrears.
 First, the Child Support Improvement Program is an internal review program in which cases are set by the CSSD to special departments (namely, 2Y and 2Z).
-Cases are referred when a noncustodial parent’s child support or child support arrears should be lower than they are.
+Cases are referred to when a noncustodial parent’s child support or child support arrears should be lower than they are.
 These situations may arise when the noncustodial parent’s child support or child support arrears should be lower than they are.
 These situations may arise when the noncustodial parents are or have been incarcerated during some or all of the child support arrears period, are no longer employed, or received a judgment by default that was based on presumed income imputed from an actuarial table listing the “average living wage” instead of the current minimum wage.
 Second, a new state statute, Family Code Section 17550, has prompted what is called the compromise program, which enables respondents, under a particular set of circumstances, to save hundreds or even thousands of dollars on their child support arrears.
-Counsel may call the CSSD to inquire if a

 The CSSD notice of a court date is confusing.
 It lists a time to appear and a courtroom on the 16th floor, but the notice does not mention that the respondent should first go to the 18th floor.
 Clients should sign in at the window on the 18th floor and wait for their name to be called for a pretrial conference.
-Attorneys must sign their names, clients’ names, case numbers, and arrival times on clipboards at the security desk on the 18th floor waiting room.
+Attorneys must sign their names, clients’ names, case numbers, and arrival times on clipboards at the security desk on the 18th-floor waiting room.
 Attorneys should also note if they are appearing ex parte; doing so may expedite being called.
 If the issues can be resolved during the conference, a stipulation and order are drafted.
-Pro per respondents must then wait for their case to be heard by the court so that court may satisfy itself that the respondents understand the stipulation.
+Proper respondents must then wait for their case to be heard by the court so that the court may satisfy itself that the respondents understand the stipulation.
 Respondents represented by counsel do not have to wait for this step and may leave the courthouse after the stipulation is signed and conformed on the 18th floor.

 If a satisfactory agreement is not reached with the staff attorney on the 18th floor during the pretrial conference, client and attorney are sent to a courtroom on the 16th floor and wait for the file from upstairs to be delivered to court.
 It is not uncommon for a different staff attorney to be arguing the case in the courtroom.
 Lead staff attorneys are assigned to each courtroom and handle more routine matters.
 Cases requiring special handling, in contrast, are usually pursued by one staff attorney.
 Once in court, counsel will be asked by the bailiff to have the client review and sign a waiver form that allows the commissioner to hear the case.
 If your client signs the waiver, you may still object to the commissioner who is deciding the case by stating at the commencement of your appearance, “I appear pursuant to Family Code Section 4251(c).”
 The section indicates: “If any party objects to the commissioner acting as a temporary judge, the commissioner may hear the matter and make findings of fact and a recommended order.
 Within ten court days, a judge shall ratify the recommended order unless either party objects to the recommended order, or where a recommended order is in error.”
 If, when the hearing has ended, you are content that the result is a fair one, you may waive your objection.
 If you do not believe the result was fair, you may confirm your objection by filing a notice of objection within ten days of the hearing date.
 You will be mailed a notice of the hearing date for a trial de novo (which will occur at 111 North Hill Street, downtown).